-2. Apply the pressure of 1635 lb/in (115 kg/cm) to nozzle by operating the hand lever, and check the drips from the nozzle tip.
+2. Apply the pressure of 1635 lb/in2 (115 kg/cm2) to nozzle by operating the hand lever, and check the drips from the nozzle tip.
 If it drips or has a large accumulation of fuel on the bottom, it is considered defective and should be replaced.
 A very small amount of fuel may sometimes remain on the tip of the nozzle; however, this does not indicate a defect.